Sawyer-Powell/megashtein/README.md

 I.e. 'A' = \[0, 1, 0, 0, 0, 0, 0, 1\]

-In the paper the author's work with an actual dataset of DNA sequences.
+In the paper, the authors work with an actual dataset of DNA sequences.
 This dataset contains sequences and their accompanying "reads", which contain random errors.
 In this repo I generate synthetic data, mainly focusing on generating what the authors refer to as "homologous" and "non-homologous" pairs.

 **Homologous pairs** are statistically related.
 In this repo homologous pairs consist of a source string, and a "mangled" string.
 The mangled string is the source string after being modified by a random sequence of edits.